Please note, the train is never on time, but most importantly meals and drinks always will be.

 We board our last flight today.
 Take a moment to contemplate our tremendous journey.
 We cross the international dateline and land in Sydney the following day, where we say our goodbyes.
 We hope to see you again on your next Captain’s Choice journey.

 Let’s face it, travelling can be a chore, distracting you from the new and fascinating places you are in.
 We’ve moved everything mundane behind the scenes.
 You will never have to carry a map.
 Or luggage.
 Or small change for tips.
-Everything is included, accommodation, all dining and drinks, travel insurance, and sightseeing.
+Everything is included, accommodation, all dining and drinks, and sightseeing.
 When available, we even supply internet at your hotel.
 Our Valet Luggage service is also included - we pick up your luggage up and make sure that they arrive safely at your next hotel.
 We also provide home-to-airport-to-home transfers.
 And just in case, a doctor travels with us too.

 Welcome to your homes away from home.
 Each one has a certain something that sets it apart from every other residence at its location.
 Whether for its history, cultural significance or natural setting, we’ve selected only the very best.

 Business-class private jet journey from Sydney to Sydney.